learnk8s/learnk8s.io/_blog/scaling-machine-learning-with-kubeflow-tensorflow/index.md

 And finally, Kubeflow is the glue that makes it possible to leverage the best of both worlds.

-If you are interested in a step-by-step tutorial on how to configure Kubeflow in your cluster you should stay tuned!
+If you are interested in a step-by-step tutorial on how to configure Kubeflow in your cluster, you should stay tuned!

-In the next espisode you will dive into the details of configuring the cluster and running deep learning jobs at scale.
+In the next episode, you will dive into the details of configuring the cluster and running deep learning jobs at scale.

 If you want to be notified when the article is ready, you should [subscribe to the mailing list!]({% link _pages/newsletter/index.html %})